DanusMinimus/API-Hash/README.md

 # TODO
 * Obfuscate all string references
-* Add full EAT support - Currently locates hashes within the EAT and then resolves them using GetProdAddress
+* Add full EAT support - Currently locates hashes within the EAT and then resolves them using GetProcAddress